sahaniaditya/RideSharing/README.md

 - Feedback submission and analysis
 - Admin dashboard for ride and feedback overview

-## Scalability
-- Horizontal and vertical scaling strategies
-- Cloud-based solutions for elasticity

-## Installation and Setup
-(Add instructions for setting up the project locally)

-## Usage
-(Add instructions on how to use the platform)

-## Contributing
-(Add guidelines for contributing to the project)

-## License
-(Add your chosen license)

 ## Contact
 Aditya Sahani - B22CS003
 IIT Jodhpur